- J.D., Hamline University School of Law

 Benjamin Sorenson serves as lead attorney and manager of Yost & Baill’s Minnesota auto subrogation practice and also handles fire subrogation losses.
 Benjamin has either directly handled or supervised over 700 claim files from various clients.
 He has also conducted hundreds of court trials in Minnesota district and small claims courts.
 In addition, Benjamin has prepared and argued dozens of dispositive motions in Minnesota district court and has appeared in over twenty Minnesota jurisdictions.
 Benjamin continues to grow Yost & Baill’s auto practice statewide.

 Outside of his position at the firm, Benjamin serves as a volunteer firefighter, emergency medical technician (EMT), and fire investigator with the City of Edina, Minnesota.
 As a firefighter for Edina, he has responded to a variety of calls including structure fires, hazardous material leaks, personal injury accidents, and a countless number of varying medical calls.
 He also assists the Edina Fire Investigations & Inspections Department to determine a fire’s origin and cause as a fire investigator with the City.
-In February 2016, Benjamin became a member of the Hennepin County Fire Investigation Team, which investigates structural fires throughout Hennepin County in cities which do not employ full-time fire investigators.
+Benjamin has also served as a member of the Hennepin County Fire Investigation Team, which investigates structural fires throughout Hennepin County in cities which do not employ full-time fire investigators.

 Benjamin earned his juris doctorate degree from Hamline University Law School.
 While at Hamline, Benjamin clerked for the Honorable Gregg E. Johnson, Minnesota District Court, 2nd Judicial District.
 During that time, he also worked for the University of Minnesota School of Dentistry in its insurance department as an accounts auditor.
 After graduating from law school, Benjamin worked for a local consumer bankruptcy firm for over two years until he joined Yost & Baill.